 Why Borobudur at Sunrise is Worth Every Single Rupiah

 I’ve never been a big fan of jostling with crowds on my travels.
 When I learnt that I could avoid them by visiting Borobudur at sunrise, there wasn’t going to be any other way I was going to do it.
-The early entry costs extra was worth every extra Rupiah (400,000 Rp vs the usual 230,000 Rp).
+The early entry price was worth every extra Rupiah (400,000 Rp vs the usual 230,000 Rp).
 There are many attractions in Indonesia worth visiting but this is the biggest of them all.

 The sunrise visit begins at the Manohara hotel, which has its own entrance to the site.
 One doesn’t need to stay at the Manohara to enjoy this; just show up at 4.30 a.m. if you prefer to wait and see what the weather does.
 Spaces are limited, however.
 It can be reached on foot from Saraswati (where I spent the night) and Lotus guesthouses.
 It’s safe to walk through the village that early.
 The motocab drivers still asked if I wanted to go to Borobudur when I was clearly heading there, but it was more amusing than annoying.